detjensrobert/podman-dind/README.md

   image: docker:latest
   variables:
     DOCKER_HOST: tcp://dind:2375
+    CONTAINER_HOST: tcp://dind:2375
   script:
     - docker build --tag example-image:latest ...
 ```

 The runner does not need to be privileged.

+In this simple example, it would probably be simpler to use a podman image directly instead of using a separate service container, but this example works for any service that expects to talk to the Docker daemon.